 - i.
 The residence(s) planned, including: location, number of individuals to be served and any target population in the District; - ii.
 A plan for meeting NARR standards; - iii.
-The screening and recruitment process for residents to resided in the house; - iv.
-The plan to establish partnerships with DC SUD providers; and - v.
+The screening and recruitment process for residents to reside in the house that meet the grant requirement of having a diagnosis of STUD/OUD; - iv.
+The plan to establish partnerships with DBH-Certified SUD providers; and - v.
 What the grant money will be used for; (e.g., rent subsidies, staffing, furniture, etc.).